Wakugumi/project-timestamp/README.md

 `ready` : Camera device are ready to be use

+### `/checkup`

+This checks the camera functionality by testing captures and reading the downloaded file

+`ok` : Required functions are good to go

 ### `/capture`

 `succcess` : Capture action has successfully run and any further processing are resolved.